BSMediaGroup/StreamSuites/README.md

 ## Architecture Overview

-StreamSuites is evolving into a multi-runtime architecture while remaining a single repository:
+StreamSuites is evolving into a multi-runtime architecture while remaining a single repository.
+Runtimes are explicitly isolated by responsibility and started by a shared scheduler:

-- `core/app.py` is the streaming runtime supervisor responsible for launching ingestion workers, scheduling jobs, and coordinating graceful shutdown.
-- `core/discord_app.py` (new placeholder) is the Discord control-plane runtime entrypoint.
-It will handle Discord commands and coordination separately from streaming ingestion but will share the same shared configuration and services.
+- Streaming runtimes (per platform) live under `core/app.py` and platform services.
+They own ingestion, publishing, and data-plane orchestration.
+- The Discord control-plane runtime lives under `core/discord_app.py` (optional entrypoint).
+It offers admin/status commands and notification routing without embedding ingestion.
+- Shared configuration and state live under `shared/`, with platform-neutral helpers under `services/`.

-Both entrypoints are independent runtime processes that draw from `shared/` and `services/` for consistency across platforms.
+Both entrypoints are independent runtime processes.
+The scheduler coordinates lifecycles while keeping control-plane behavior separate from streaming logic.

 ### High-level flow